crusher-dev/documentation/docs/reference/api/influxdb.md

 description: InfluxDB line protocol reference documentation.
 ---

-QuestDB implements the
+Crusher implements the
 [InfluxDB line protocol](https://docs.influxdata.com/influxdb/v1.8/write_protocols/line_protocol_tutorial/)
 to ingest data.
-This enables you to use QuestDB as a drop-in replacement for InfluxDB and others implementing the protocol.
+This enables you to use Crusher as a drop-in replacement for InfluxDB and others implementing the protocol.

 It is not necessary to create a table schema beforehand: the table will be created on the fly.
 If new columns are added, the table is automatically updated to reflect the new structure.

-QuestDB can listen for line protocol packets both over [TCP](#tcp-receiver) and [UDP](#udp-receiver).
+Crusher can listen for line protocol packets both over [TCP](#tcp-receiver) and [UDP](#udp-receiver).

 ## Usage